oneapi-src/oneDAL/docs/source/onedal/glossary.rst

             \end{cases}

     Attribute
-        Value assigned to :capterm:`graph`, vertex or edge.
+        A value assigned to :capterm:`graph`, vertex or edge.
         Can be a numerical value (:capterm:`weight`), string or any other custom data type.

     Edge index